 Support student victims of crime on nights out and provide a visible deterrent to prevent street crime occurring.

-Monitor the cities waterfront for safety issues, persons in trouble and disorder and escalate this to the relevant authorities where appropriate.
+Monitor Plymouth's waterfront for safety issues, persons in trouble and disorder and escalate this to the relevant authorities where appropriate.

 Engage with students regarding safe behaviour on nights out including drug risk awareness, drink safety awareness and sexual assault support.